-Seth Roberts talks about his graduate school days and how he got into self-experimentation by way of the axiom that, “The best way to learn is to do:”
+The late Seth Roberts once wrote about his graduate school days, and how he got into self-experimentation.
+It was by way of the idea that, “The best way to learn is to do:”

 And then I was in the library and I came across an article about teaching mathematics and the article began, “The best way to learn is to do.”
 And I thought “Huh well that makes a lot of sense.”
 And I realized you know that it was a funny thing that that’s what I wasn’t doing: I was thinking.
 And I also thought to myself well I want to learn how to do experiments.
 And if the best way to learn is to do then I should just do as many experiments as possible as opposed to trying to think of which ones to do.
 And that was really a vast breakthrough in my graduate training and everything changed after that.

-- Thinking sets expectations, biasing analysis towards certain results, and
+- Thinking sets expectations, biasing analysis towards desired results, and

 - Thinking is time-intensive, reducing resources that could be used doing.

-- The same problem is seen with career choices.
+- Thinking doesn’t help you find a career.
+The same problem is seen with career choices.
 We think our way into a certain career versus learning what works and what doesn’t work by simply trying out different types of work.
 We try to think our way into figuring out our passions.
 It just doesn’t work.

-- Or apply the idea to William Glasser’s Control Theory.
+- You can’t think your way out of your mental state.
+Or apply the idea to William Glasser’s Control Theory.
 Glasser argues that it is difficult to impossible to change what we think or feel about something that happens to us.
-Thus, our best course of action is to simply do something.
+Our best course of action to change our mental state?Do something.